 - Transparency is key.
 Regular communication is critical, but so is transparency.
 Helping candidates understand the steps in the process is just one important element.
 Providing access to content about your company, its values and its people will further nurture their trust.

 - Facilitate the application process.
 Is your process optimized for mobile devices?
 Can candidates quickly and easily submit their information?
 Do you make it easy for them to contact you for follow-up questions?
 If the answer is no, rethink your process.

 As you take a closer look at how to boost your employer brand, make sure the candidate experience is a critical part of that examination.
 Remember, how talent perceives their interaction with your organization will resonate in their minds for some time, so getting this right is important to the long-term success of your talent strategy.

 About the Author

-Roop is an expert in RPO solutions design supporting Randstad Sourceright's clients in Asia.
-As Client Services Director for RPO for Asia Pacific, she oversees all aspects of recruiting, including sourcing, technology enablement, candidate engagement, client interaction and management approaches, process and workflow, and analytics.
+Roop is regional director for our global Talent Innovation Center and an expert in RPO solutions design supporting Randstad Sourceright's clients in Asia.
+Roop is experienced in all aspects of recruiting, including sourcing, technology enablement, candidate engagement, client interaction and management approaches, process and workflow, and analytics.
 It also encompasses solution design and implementation as key building blocks to a successful RPO engagement.Follow on Google Plus Follow on Twitter More Content by Roop Kaistha